 “Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things.
 And see, I am sending upon you what my Father promised; so stay here in the city until you have been clothed with power from on high.”
 (Luke 24:46-49)

 There would be two essential ingredients to witnessing for Christ: 1) they were to proclaim the repentance and forgiveness of sins, and 2) that they would be clothed with power from on high.
-That does not sound like a seeker church with a watered down Gospel.
+Does not sound like a seeker church with a watered down Gospel/

 Are we equipped for ministry?
 If not, let us ask for power from on high.
 Jesus promises to baptize us in the Holy Spirit.
 He has called us to do his greater works.
 Now is not the time to shrink back or hide behind man-made doctrines or traditions.